mohibfd/Sensitivity-Classification-Dissertation/Meeting-Notes/fifteenth_meeting.md

 The other two can be used as a secondary filter to make it easier to see documents that any classifier says are sensitive or non sens

-So the disagreements are in the Sens and NOn sens explanations
+So the disagreements are in the Sens and Non sens explanations

 any document that any classifier says is sensitive goes there and vice versa for the other

+if you ask them to do a task, you can see whether they can get that task correct, see how long it takes them to do it, see which features they use to do it.
+You can log some numbers that you can make plots out.
+Collection level questions